Baby Bottle Nipples – What Size to Choose?

 As you may know, baby bottle nipples come in different sizes to accommodate your baby’s changing needs.
-A younger bottle feeder may need a small nipple size as bubs mouth is still very small, and his ability to suck is weak.
+Younger bottle feeders may need a small nipple size as bubs mouth is still very small, and his ability to suck is weak.
 As your baby grows, his or her feeding demand increases.
 Because of this, they will need nipples of larger sizes/faster flows.

 If the hole of a bottle nipple is too big, your baby may swallow incorrectly or take in too much air into bubs stomach.
 This may induce hiccups or gas, and in the case of a colicky baby, worsen colic symptoms.
 On the other hand, holes that are too small will tire them out, and may make them lose interest before he or she gets enough of the essential nutrients a baby needs for growth and development.

 Bottle nipples come in different sizes for different ages but it is not always necessary to follow this system.
 You can choose the correct nipple size through a process of elimination.
-You must observe your baby to determine which nipple size is the most suitable for them.
+Observing your baby will determine which nipple size is the most suitable for them.
 If you see baby gag while feeding, it is too big or fast flowing.
-If they are straining to drink from the bottle, it is too small or slow.
+While if they are straining to drink from the bottle, it is too small or slow.
 Bottle nipple sizes come in three different types: slow, medium and fast.
 Cherub Baby has these three different sizes available for all babies:

 • Slow – our Wide Neck Slow Flow Baby Teats are recommended when baby is less than 3 months old.

-• Medium – the Wide Neck Medium Flow Baby Teats are best used when baby is 3-6 months old.
+• Medium – the Medium Flow Baby Teats are best used when baby is 3-6 months old.

 • Fast – and our Wide Neck Fast Flow Baby Teats are recommended for when baby is 6 months or over.